Time-Off Benefits & Leave Plans (Chapter 5)

-Parental leave is available for the birth of a child by yourself, your spouse, or your same-sex registered domestic partner.
-If both you and your spouse/partner are college employees, only one primary caregiver leave can be granted.
+Parental leave is available for the birth of your child.
+If both you and your spouse are college employees, only one primary caregiver leave can be granted.
 You are eligible for paid leave only if you are returning to work for at least a three month period following the leave.

-An employee may apply for up to five consecutive days of paid parental leave at your normal weekly rate of pay.
+An employee may apply for up to four weeks of paid parental leave at your normal weekly rate of pay.
 Leave benefits will be paid only for the periods in which the employee would otherwise have worked.

 The College contributions to health, dental, life, and disability insurance in which the employee is enrolled will continue for 12 weeks to the extent provided by the Family and Medical Leave Act.
 In addition, retirement plan contributions will continue during any period of paid leave.

 You should notify your department head as soon as possible but no later than four months before the baby is due or as soon as an adoption is confirmed.
 You should then obtain from the Office of Human Resources the following:

 Promptly complete the Affidavit of Parental Leave and submit it to the Office of Human Resources.
 Give the Attending Physician's Statement form to your doctor and request that s/he return the completed form to the Office of Human Resources as soon as possible.
 In the event you adopt a child age five or under into your immediate family, you are eligible for twelve weeks of paid adoption leave at your normal rate of pay beginning on the date the child enters your household.
 Employees who are adopting more than one child at one time may be entitled to extra leave time and should consult the Office of Human Resources for more information.
 To be eligible for paid leave, you must be the adopted child's primary caregiver as defined by the adoption agency.